FridayOrtiz/timebase/paper/paper.md

 ## Direct Access

-There are instances where manufactuer or a vendor appliance enforces the time source to be used. [^vendor_ntp_pool] Numerous reasons for this include user experience [^vendor_time] respecting the public ntp pool available resource, and uncertainty with device deployment.
-In the instances where an appliance or embedded device is deployed to a customer network, the possibility exists that there are no available time servers, the version of time server is incompatable, or a customer may want to avoid dependancy on their network resource for the device.
+There are instances where a manufacturer or vendor appliance enforces the time source to be used. [^vendor_ntp_pool] Numerous reasons for this include user experience [^vendor_time] respecting the public NTP pool available resource, and uncertainty with device deployment.
+In the instances where an appliance or embedded device is deployed to a customer network, the possibility exists that there are no available time servers, the version of time server is incompatible, or a customer may want to avoid dependency on their network resource for the device.

 In direct access, as shown in Figures \ref{fig:ntp_vendor_pool} and